AdrianTJ/Rust-Learning/LEAD_AI_CURRICULUM.md

-# Lead AI Engineer Curriculum — 12 Months
+# AI Engineer Curriculum — 12 Months

 The companion track to [`CURRICULUM.md`](./CURRICULUM.md) (Rust) and [`PROJECTS.md`](./PROJECTS.md) (the build ladder).
 Built for: applied